dhhyi/travel-packlist/README.md

 ## Technology

-This app is developed using Angular 19 with the new experimental zoneless change detection strategy.
+This app is developed using [Angular 19](https://angular.dev/) with the new experimental zoneless change detection strategy.
 Wherever possible, I used signals to model data flow.

 The project uses [Nx](https://nx.dev/) for managing the monorepo and the build process.

-For styling, I use [TailwindCSS](https://tailwindcss.com/).

 Managing the rules grammar and parsing it is done using [Peggy](https://peggyjs.org/).

 [Showdown](https://showdownjs.com/) is used in a build step for converting the syntax documentation for the rule format from markdown to HTML.

 For packaging the app into an Android bundle, I use [Capacitor](https://capacitorjs.com/).

+For styling, I use [TailwindCSS](https://tailwindcss.com/).
+The design system can be previewed using [Storybook](https://storybook.js.org/).

 ### Multiple Languages